Lumbago in lower back

 The cause of lumbago

-Lumbago is the most common form of lower back pain.
-Nowadays, it is also known as 'nonspecific back pain'.
-It usually occurs after performing a certain movement such as bending, lifting or twisting.
-You may also experience it when you get up in the morning.
-When moving, the pain seems to get worse.
-This pain can also radiate to the buttocks and upper legs.
+Lumbago is the most common type of lower back pain.
+It is now often referred to as "non-specific back pain."
+It typically occurs after a specific movement such as bending, lifting, or twisting.
+You may also experience it upon getting out of bed in the morning.
+The pain often worsens with movement and can radiate to the buttocks and upper legs.

-The symptoms of lumbago can vary from person to person.
-However, there are some typical symptoms that are common:
+Symptoms of lumbago can vary from person to person.
+However, there are several common signs that are often experienced:

 • Severe, acute pain in the (lower) back